Nixill/JoltBot/TwitchStreamBot/data/formats.md

-The json files hidden from this folder (and `ext-data`) follow the following format:
+The files hidden from this folder (and `ext-data`) follow the following formats:

-discord.json:
+# discord.json
 ```json
 {
   "ownerID": 1234567890,